naterush/naterush.io/public/_posts/2024-7-16-llm-integration-framework-3.markdown

 No worrying about loading, splitting, storing, or adding to a prompt.
 Just give the model the data you want it to have access to, and it figures everything out for you.

-(Of course, there’s complexity around versioning, updating, and syncing - but these complexities all exist with current hand-rolled applications as well.)
+(Of course, there’s complexity around versioning, updating, and syncing - but these complexities all exist with current hand-rolled applications as well!)

 ### Capability Improvement: Serverless-style Function Execution

+What about execution capabilties?

 ```python
 from openai import OpenAI